yecril71pl/cpp-docs.pl-pl/docs/standard-library/valarray-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Valarray, której elementy są oraz te tablicy operand.
+Element valarray, którego elementy są powiększone do tablic operandów.

 ### <a name="example"></a>Przykład